-Being part of a larger classical SG by definition, an TSG can be viewed as an ``incomplete'' SG.
-The lack of completeness breaks the tensor structure of SGs, meaning that an TSG cannot be expressed as a union of tensor products of one-dimensional designs, in the same way as SGs can in \eqref{eq:SG}.
-This is the key reason why Algorithm~\ref{alg:TM-SG} as well as those proposed in \cite{Plumlee14} cease to work for TSGs.
+Being part of a larger classical SG by definition, a TSG can be viewed as an ``incomplete'' SG.
+The lack of completeness breaks the tensor structure of SGs, meaning that a TSG cannot be expressed as a union of tensor products of one-dimensional designs in the same way as SGs can in \eqref{eq:SG}.
+This is the key reason why Algorithm~\ref{alg:TM-SG} and the algorithms proposed in \cite{Plumlee14} cease to work for TSGs.

-To address the issue, we take advantage of the fact that an TSG is the union of a classical SG and a set of design points belonging to the classical SG of the next level, that is, $\CalX_n^{\mathsf{TSG}} = \CalX_\tau^{\mathsf{SG}}\cup \CalA_{\tilde n}$ with $\CalA_{\tilde n}\subseteq \CalD_{\tau+1} = \CalX_{\tau+1}^{\mathsf{SG}}\setminus \CalX_\tau^{\mathsf{SG}}$.
-In other words, the ``incompleteness'' only occurs to the highest level of the SG involved.
-It can be shown that TMGPs possess a nice conditional independence structure which specifies that the samples taken at design points belonging to $\CalD_{\tau+1}$ are conditionally independent given the observations made at all the design points of $\CalX_\tau^{\mathsf{SG}}$.
+To address the issue, we take advantage of the fact that a TSG is the union of a classical SG and a set of design points belonging to the classical SG of the next level, that is, $\CalX_n^{\mathsf{TSG}} = \CalX_\tau^{\mathsf{SG}}\cup \CalA_{\tilde n}$ with $\CalA_{\tilde n}\subseteq \CalD_{\tau+1} = \CalX_{\tau+1}^{\mathsf{SG}}\setminus \CalX_\tau^{\mathsf{SG}}$.
+In other words, the ``incompleteness'' only occurs for the highest level of the SG involved.
+It can be shown that TMGPs possess a nice conditional independence structure that specifies that the samples taken at design points belonging to $\CalD_{\tau+1}$ are conditionally independent given the observations made at all the design points of $\CalX_\tau^{\mathsf{SG}}$.
 This conditional independence structure then induces the sparseness of $\BFK^{-1}$.
-Particularly, part (i) of Theorem~\ref{theo:K-inverse} asserts that $\BFK^{-1}$ can be expressed as a $2\times 2$ block matrix, in which the bottom-right block is a diagonal submatrix and the other blocks are all sparse as well.
+In particular, part (i) of Theorem~\ref{theo:K-inverse} asserts that $\BFK^{-1}$ can be expressed as a $2\times 2$ block matrix in which the bottom-right block is a diagonal submatrix and the other blocks are all sparse as well.
 We characterize the sparse structure explicitly in part (ii) of Theorem~\ref{theo:K-inverse}, providing sufficient conditions for entries of $\BFK^{-1}$ to be zero.
-Knowing which entries are guaranteed to be zero, we only need to compute those that are likely to be nonzero, which yields substantial computational savings.
-Since the computational efficiency for computing $\BFK^{-1}$ is essentially determined by its sparsity, we give an estimate of the proportion of nonzero entries in $\BFK^{-1}$ in part (iii) of Theorem~\ref{theo:K-inverse}.
+Knowing which entries are guaranteed to be zero, we only need to compute and store those that are likely to be nonzero, which yields substantial savings in both computational time and matrix storage.
+As the computational efficiency for computing $\BFK^{-1}$ is essentially determined by its sparsity, we give an estimate of the proportion of nonzero entries in $\BFK^{-1}$ in part (iii) of Theorem~\ref{theo:K-inverse}.

 \begin{theorem} Let $k(\BFx,\BFx')=\prod_{j=1}^d p_j(x_j\wedge x_j') q_j(x_j\vee x_j')$ be a TM kernel that satisfies Assumption~\ref{assump:SL} and $n\geq 3$.
 Suppose that the design points $\{\BFx_1,\ldots,\BFx_n\}$ form a TSG $\CalX_n^{\mathsf{TSG}}=\CalX_\tau^{\mathsf{SG}}\cup \CalA_{\Tilde{n}}$. \begin{enumerate}[label=(\roman*)] \item The inverse of the kernel matrix on $\CalX_n^{\mathsf{TSG}}$ can be expressed as the following block matrix,